wklee610/KNN-Classifier-using-Euclidean-Distance/README.md

 # KNN-Classifier
 Write a program to do KNN, run the codes on both the face data and handwritten data.
+It has both version of using KNN-Classifier function and without KNN-Classifier function.

     (i) what is the value of k choose.